Get Pre-Approved For Your Car Loan Apply Now

 • Cold engines require more fuel to reach optimal operating temperatures.

-• A block heater helps the engine warm up faster, improving fuel economy, especially during short trips in cold weather.
+• A block heater helps the engine warm up faster, so it uses less fuel during initial running, improving fuel economy – especially during short trips in cold weather.

 4. Lower Emissions